xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/jdbi3.md

 Omit version if guicey BOM used

-!!! note
+!!! warning
-    dropwizard-jdbi3 drops java 8 support in gradle because it leaks (through metrics-jdbi3) jdbi3 3.43.1, compiled for java 11, so,
+    dropwizard-jdbi3 drops java 8 support **in gradle** because it leaks (through metrics-jdbi3) jdbi3 3.43.1, compiled for java 11, so,
     for java 8 compatibility, you'll have to manually force the correct version: